-INDUSTRY INTERNSHIP IV 4CR
+INTERNSHIP IV

 Provides on-the-job experience for students in the field of cosmetology.
-This is an optional 132hour course for students desiring an internship experience or who need additional hours to meet the state licensing requirements.
+This is an optional 132-hour course for students desiring an internship experience or who need additional hours to meet the state licensing requirements.

-INDUSTRY INTERNSHIP V 5CR
+COSMO 256 INTERNSHIP V

-Provides on-the-job experience for students in the field of cosmetology.
-This is an optional 160hour course for students desiring an internship experience or who need additional hours to meet the state licensing requirements.
+5CR Provides on-the-job experience for students in the field of cosmetology.
+This is an optional 160-hour course for students desiring an internship experience or who need additional hours meet the state licensing requirements.